Argentina Lithium & Energy (CVE:LIT) Stock Price Down 18.5% – Here’s What Happened

 Argentina Lithium & Energy Corp.
-(CVE:LIT – Get Free Report)’s stock price was down 18.5% during trading on Friday .
-The company traded as low as C$0.11 and last traded at C$0.11.
-Approximately 749,280 shares were traded during mid-day trading, an increase of 789% from the average daily volume of 84,321 shares.
+(CVE:LIT – Get Free Report)’s share price fell 18.5% during mid-day trading on Friday .
+The stock traded as low as C$0.11 and last traded at C$0.11.
+749,280 shares changed hands during mid-day trading, an increase of 788% from the average session volume of 84,404 shares.
 The stock had previously closed at C$0.14.

 Argentina Lithium & Energy Company Profile